1302.01 General Review of Disclosure [R-07.2015]

 - 2. In bracket 1, provide a detailed statement of the reason(s) certain claim(s) have been indicated as being allowable or as containing allowable subject matter.

 The examiner’s statement of reasons for allowance is an important source of prosecution file history.
 See Zenith Labs., Inc. v.
 Bristol-Myers Squibb Co., 19 F.3d 1418, 30 USPQ2d 1285 (Fed.
 Cir.
 1996).
 The examiner’s statement of reasons for allowance is the personal opinion of the examiner as to why the claims are allowable.
 The examiner’s statement should not create an estoppel.
 Only applicant’s statements should create an estoppel.
-The failure of applicant to comment on the examiner’s statement of reasons for allowance should not be treated as acquiescence to the examiner’s statement. > See Salazar v.
+The failure of applicant to comment on the examiner’s statement of reasons for allowance should not be treated as acquiescence to the examiner’s statement.
+See Salazar v.
 Procter & Gamble Co., 414 F.3d 1342, 1347, 75 USPQ2d 1369, 1373 (Fed.
 Cir.
-2005). < Any inferences or presumption are to be determined on a case-by-case basis by a court reviewing the patent, the USPTO examining the patent in a reissue application or a reexamination proceeding, the Board of Patent Appeals and Interferences reviewing the patent in an interference proceeding, etc. Applicant may set forth his or her position if he or she disagrees with the examiner’s reasons for allowance.
+2005).
+Any inferences or presumption are to be determined on a case-by-case basis by a court reviewing the patent, the USPTO examining the patent in a reissue application or a reexamination proceeding, the Patent Trial and Appeal Board reviewing the patent in an interference or derivation proceeding, etc. Applicant may set forth his or her position if he or she disagrees with the examiner’s reasons for allowance.

 Comments filed by the applicant on the examiner’s statement of reasons for allowance, should preferably be submitted no later than the payment of the issue fee, to avoid processing delays.
 Such submissions should be clearly labeled “Comments on Statement of Reasons for Allowance.”
-Comments will be entered in the application file by the Office of Publication with an appropriate notation on the “Contents” list on the file wrapper.
+Comments will be entered in the application file by the Office of Data Management with an appropriate document code in the file wrapper.